 Documentation

 Markdown is a great way to format technical information in README files, project documentation, and user guides.
 Its clarity makes it ideal for maintaining accessible documentation that can grow alongside your project.
 It's natively supported on GitHub, Confluence, Google Docs, Notion, and many more knowledgebase management platforms.
-If it works well for them, why not us?
+If ya can't beat em, adopt their tech policies.

 Blogging